-Vehicles bought by means of loan from bank or finance house, second mortgage, HP or credit sale (ie codes 1, 2 or 3 at Q40) should not be entered at Q34(d).
-Other means of instalment buying, e.g. loan from friend or relative or employer (where the loan doesn't count as 1, 2 or 3 at Q40) are acceptable at Q34(d).
-In cases where the car was bought with a loan from an employer the purchase may not have been entered at this question, but may have been recorded at Q39, 40 or 43 A Schedule, or Q11 B Schedule.
-So long as the loan doesn't count as 1, 2 or 3 at Q40 the details should be transferred to Q34 (or deleted if purchased more than 12 months before interview) and the budget should be referred if more information is needed.
+Vehicles bought by means of loan from bank or finance house, second mortgage, HP or credit sale (ie codes 1-5 at Q40) should not be entered at Q35.
+Other means of instalment buying, e.g. loan from friend or relative or employer (where the loan does not count as 1-5 at Q40) are acceptable at Q35.
+In cases where the car was bought with a loan from an employer the purchase may not have been entered at this question, but may have been recorded at Q39, 40 or 42 A Schedule, or Q11 B Schedule.
+So long as the loan does not count as 1-5 at Q40 the details should be transferred to Q35 (or deleted if purchased more than 12 months before interview) and the budget should be referred if more information is needed.